 I was hooked on my 3rd class but on my 7th class is when I decided to dedicate my life to helping people get out of pain without the use of surgery and pharmaceutical drugs, in which I have always been against.”

 The massage generally follows designated lines (``sen``) in the body.
 The legs and feet of the giver can be used to position the body or limbs of the recipient.
 In other positions, hands fix the body, while the feet do the massaging.
-A full Thai massage session may last two hours and includes rhythmic pressing and stretching of the entire body.
+A full Thai massage session may last up to two hours and includes rhythmic pressing and stretching of the entire body.
 This may include pulling fingers, toes, ears, cracking knuckles, walking on the recipient's back, and moving the recipient's body into many different positions.
 There is a standard procedure and rhythm to the massage, which the giver will adjust to fit the receiver.

 Coaching the Body

 Trigger point therapy emerged from western medicine, and is documented in the 2-volume textbook, Myofascial Pain and Dysfunction: The Trigger Point Manual by Janet Travell, MD & David Simons, MD.
 Travell & Simons cite studies estimating that over 80% of pain presenting in clinics may be due to muscular causes.
 Thai Bodywork founder Chuck Duff originated the Coaching The Body approach, combining Thai massage and trigger point therapy.
 Chuck says that we have successfully addressed a huge array of complaints and diagnoses - a partial list includes frozen shoulder, carpal tunnel syndrome, migraines, back pain, knee pain, plantar fasciitis, thoracic outlet syndrome, rotator cuff issues, and many more.
 We take a conservative approach, and if we feel that a physician referral is warranted we will do so.